 The Department of Transitional Assistance (DTA) will pay up to \$1,000 to help get permanent housing for some families who are leaving a shelter or a teen living program.
-This benefit may be used for advance rent, security deposit, rent or utility arrears, moving expenses, or other relocation costs.
+This benefit may be used for advance rent, security deposit, rent arrears, utility arrears or deposits, storage, moving expenses, or other relocation costs.
 The relocation benefit is available through a DTA worker for:

-- a family receiving TAFDC cash assistance or EAEDC cash assistance who has been in emergency shelter for 60 days or more, - a family receiving TAFDC cash assistance who has been in a domestic violence shelter for 60 days or more, or - a teen parent age 18 or 19 who has been in a teen living program for 60 days or more and can live independently.36
+- \$ a family receiving TAFDC cash assistance or EAEDC cash assistance who has been in emergency shelter for 60 days or more, - § a family receiving TAFDC cash assistance who has been in a domestic violence shelter for 60 days or more, or - \$ a teen parent age 18 or 19 who has been in a structured teen living program for 60 days or more and can live independently.